jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 bool IOrderFacade.GetOrderStatusIsSupported { get; }
 ```

 Then when running price updates for multiple systems, you can simply skip the ones that do not support it.
-Possible a different mechanism is used for keeping prices up-to-date, possibly there is another reason why price updates are irrelevant.
+Possibly a different mechanism is used for keeping prices up-to-date, possibly there is another reason why price updates are irrelevant.
 It does not matter.
 The `IsSupported` booleans keeps complexity at bay, more than introducing a large number of `interfaces` that would all need to be handled separately.

 ### Facade